 The did not get to Mike Trout level, but it was close.
 Betts signed a 12-year contract extension worth $365 million.
 Add that to his one-year deal in the 2020 offseason and it became a 13-year deal worth $392 million.
 Talk about a huge pay day.

 Mookie Betts Net Worth

-According to Celebrity Net Worth, Mookie Betts is worth $6 million in 2020.
-That certainly seems rather low, but there’s no doubt it will soar and add some commas over his major league career.
+According to Celebrity Net Worth, Mookie Betts is worth $50 million in 2020.
+There’s no doubt it will soar over his major league career.

 Over the last few seasons, Betts has punished AL pitchers from the New York Yankees, Toronto Blue Jays, Baltimore Orioles and Houston Astros.
 Now it’s time for him to do the same in the National League and make a lot more money.